fabric8io/kubernetes-client/doc/CRD-generator-migration-v2.md

 The API itself is not compatible but very similar.

+## Breaking Changes

+### New restrictions on annotations

+With CRD Generator v2 the following annotations are restricted to certain field types:

+- `@Min` and `@Max` are restricted to numeric fields
+- `@Pattern` is restricted to string fields

+### Migrating from v6

+In case you are migrating directly from fabric8/kubernetes-client v6, the following change affects you:

+The type of `format` in `@PrinterColumn` has changed from string to enum `PrinterColumnFormat`.

 ## New Tooling

 To replace the [CRD Generator annotation processor](../crd-generator/apt/README.md) you can use the following tools: